C. J. Brown

-C. J. Brown (born June 15, 1975) is an American soccer manager and former player.
-He currently serves as an assistant coach for Chicago Fire FC in Major League Soccer.
+C. J. Brown (born June 15, 1975) is an American soccer coach and former player.

 Early life

 Brown was born Charles James Brown in Eugene, Oregon.
 He is of African American descent.

-Career

-College and amateur
+College career

 Brown played college soccer at San Jose State University for four years.
 He finished with 11 points (5 goals and 1 assist) and was named a two-time All-Conference Player in 1995 and 1996.
 Out of college, Brown was ignored by MLS, and instead joined the USISL's San Francisco Bay Seals between 1995 and 1997.

 For the first two years, Brown played as an amateur while the Bay Seals played in USISL Premier League and he was still playing at San Jose.
-In 1997, the Bay Seals played in the USISL D-3 Pro League and made an improbable run to the Lamar Hunt U.S. Open Cup semifinals in 1997.
+In 1997, the Bay Seals played in the USISL D-3 Pro League and made an improbable run to the U.S. Open Cup semifinals in 1997.
 His performances made Major League Soccer clubs take notice.